copyrightpoiiiii/Hybrid-Evolutionary-Algorithms-for-Graph-Coloring/README.md

 <br>
 upd2:<br>
 Through some tiny changes, the LS operator can make some remarkable optimizations.<br>
-But I am not sure whether this operation can accept a poor solution.
+But I am not sure whether this operation can accept a poor solution.<br>
 <br>
 upd3:<br>
 Now, there are two main problems needs to be solved.<br>